At Gtmhub, we think of OKRs as a pyramid, with three main components.

 Gtmhub also provides a direct integration with JIRA.
 In that scenario you can define your tasks in JIRA and assign them to your OKRs.
 It is also possible to mix Gtmhub tasks with JIRA tasks.

-You can install a free JIRA plugin from Atlassian Marketplace.
+You can install a free JIRA plugin from Atlassian Marketplace for Jira Cloud.